 6. Stuff Yourself with Good Food at The Parkview

-Just across the street from the McClurg Museum, we discovered the Parkview.
+Just across the street from the McClurg Museum, we discovered the Parkview, one of just a few Westfield NY restaurants.
 Run by the fabulous David and Edward (with their son joining in the family business and helping wait tables and serve food).
 The portions were enormous and featured hearty American fare including a homemade chicken pot pie.
 The food washed down well with a glass of local wine.
 The food was so good and the owners so friendly that I went there twice in a row for dinner.

 7. Appreciate the Concord Grape Experience

-I grew up with grape juice and grape jelly so the Grape Discovery Center really took me back to my childhood.
+I grew up with grape juice and grape jelly so the Grape Discovery Center is a natural thing to do in Westfield NY and really took me back to my childhood.
 It featured a shop selling all manner of grape infused products plus a small museum in the back highlighting the history of grape growing in the region.
 It turns out that grape juice was originally created by a Methodist minister who wanted to develop a non-alcoholic option for communion services.
 The family had a flair for marketing and after introducing the new beverage at the World's Fair, it really took off.
 The Grape Discovery Center also featured advertisements for Welch's products including juices, jellies, and jams which reminded me of some of my childhood favorites.

 8. Sample Local Specialties at Portage Pie

-I love trying local specialties so we just had to stop at Portage Pie.
+I love trying local foods in and around Buffalo so we just had to stop at Portage Pie.
 People come from miles around to sample these homemade pies.
-This is one place in the world where you can get pies made partially or entirely with Concord grape filling.
+Westfield NY is one place in the world where you can get pies made partially or entirely with Concord grape filling.
 So delicious!
 This place definitely lived up to the hype.
 Get there early because they close when they sell out of pies.